-"Commence augmentation," he intoned.
+"Commence augmentation," he said.

-"You will be next," Luthar replied flatly.
+"You will be next," Luthar answered flatly.

 Rumlow straightened.
 "Next for what?"